dobanisola-scottlogic/scenario-2-20250908-135729/contestant/docs/tutorials-v2/4 - collecting-food.md

 ## The Plan

-Now that your ants are surviving long enough without killing themselves, we need to tell them to collect food to spawn more ants.
+Now that your players are surviving long enough without killing themselves, we need to tell them to collect food to spawn more players.

 ## Code Updates

-### Making ants move towards food
+### Making players move towards food

 Add a method for collecting food: